 – Sponsored posts where someone pays you to post about their product or services.

-The method of monetization I recommend to begin with, is affiliate marketing.
+The first method of monetization I recommend to begin with is affiliate marketing.

 This means you can, subject to appropriate levels of traffic, start earning money immediately!